PLA Conferences and Continuing Education

 Turning the Page

 Public libraries now have two options for building advocacy skills and confidence through Turning the Page!
 A fully customizable advocacy training curriculum is now available through Turning the Page: Building Libraries, Strengthening Communities; and Turning the Page Online is available for libraries interested in asynchronous learning.
-Both versions are free and presented by the Public Library Association (PLA) with generous support from The Bill & Melinda Gates Foundation.
+Both versions are free and presented by PLA with generous support from The Bill & Melinda Gates Foundation.